lopezdsr/sql-query/sqlref/sql_functions.md

 ## json_tuple
 {: #json_tuple}

-json_tuple(jsonStr, p1, p2, ..., pn) - Returns a tuple like the function get_json_object, but it takes multiple names.
+json_tuple(jsonStr, p1, p2, ..., pn) - Returns a tuple like the function  `get_json_object`, but it takes multiple names.
 All the input parameters and output column types are string.

 **Example of an SQL function usage fragment:**